NStal/leafJs/README.md

 //or if jquery installed
 jdCard.node$.appendTo(document.body)
 ```
-Manipulate widgets using #id or an template string depends on what kind of widget it is.
-If it's an static element on the page and will always be there(unless hidden),using #id is an good idea, or just using a template string.We will introduce an good string template management scheme later.
+Init widgets using #id or an template string depends on what kind of widget it is.
+If it's an static element on the page and will always be there(unless hidden),using #id is a good idea, or just using a template string.We will introduce a good string template management scheme later.

 Though it can be used as exampled, we suggest program style like this (or other class inherit style)
 ```javascript